-The Market Summary page contains a number of tables summarizing major areas of the market, including major markets and indexes, sectors and industries, international markets, bonds, commodities, currencies and market breadth measures (such as Bullish Percent Indices).
+The Market Summary page contains a number of tables summarizing major areas of the market, including major markets and indexes, sectors and industries, international markets, bonds, commodities, cryptocurrencies, currencies, and market breadth measures (such as Bullish Percent Indices).

 Check out our Market Summary overview video below, or just read on to learn how to get the most out of the Market Summary.